arunkumarpalaniappan/blog/content/posts/2020-04-11---Understanding-Javascript-Scope-Part-2.md

 console.log(scope); //undefined
 ```

-<sup>*</sup>Scope is not accessible in all browsers except Internet Explorer 6 because of a bug which defines the catch variable to a global scope., But we can able to fix it, by following this document [https://github.com/firebug/firebug/issues/5107](https://github.com/firebug/firebug/issues/5107)
+<sup>*</sup>Scope is not accessible in all browsers except Internet Explorer 6 because of a bug which attaches the catch variable to a global scope.
+Apart from IE6, this try-catch will work in all major browsers.

 We will expore more about `this` keyword and bindings in our next blog post.